All Episodes

 It's amazing.

-You never hear that, ever, from the moderator CBS, from the Democratic uh candidates, or certainly from the socialist Sanders himself.
+You'll never hear that ever from the moderator CBS, from the Democratic candidates, or certainly from the socialist Sanders himself.

-Look, his praise of the former Soviet Union, Nicaragua, Daniel Ortega, the the Castro regime in Cuba, uh, and even Venezuela is very revealing.
+Look, his praise of the former Soviet Union, Nicaragua Daniel Ortega, the Castro regime in Cuba, and even Venezuela is very revealing.

-Now, you see, maybe Bernie is a little more open and honest, but all of those candidates on stage last night support open borders, amnesty, free health care, uh, debt forgiveness, no second amendment.
+Now, you see, maybe Bernie is a little more open and honest, but all of those candidates on stage last night support open borders, amnesty, free health care, debt forgiveness, no Second Amendment.

 They all want to get rid of oil, gas, the lifeblood of the world's economy.

-And when you add it up, well, you don't need to be a a a mathematician to understand that a hundred million dollars, uh sorry, trillion dollars in ten years with Medicare for all and the new Green Deal is a disaster.
+And when you add it up, well, you don't need to be a mathematician to understand that $100 million, Trump, sorry, trillion dollars in 10 years with Medicare for all and the new Green Deal is a disaster.

 Well, there's one candidate who doesn't believe all that, and that's Bloomberg.